diyakansagra/is477/data_analysis/README.md

 - Take notes on interesting trends, outliers, or unexpected results.
 These notes will feed into Week 5 interpretation.

+### Missing Data & Quality Checks

+- Check for missing or inconsistent values that may have been introduced during integration.

+- Document which variables still have blanks and whether Week 5 visualizations will require handling missing data.

 ## Tasks for Diya

 ### Categorical Comparisons